 Whether your steak is thawed or frozen, seasoning is essential to enhance its flavor.
 You can use a simple combination of salt and pepper, or experiment with other seasonings according to your taste preferences.
 Rub the seasonings onto both sides of the steak, making sure to evenly coat the surface.

-See also Which rack to cook turkey
+See also How to cook smelts fried

 Note: If you are using a marinade, it is generally recommended to marinate the thawed steak before cooking.